Stay Safe by using your Common Sense on Safari.

 Know about the Parks and places you want to visit and the activities you want to experience.
 Use our Menu and Search Box to help you find what you want.

-I am further finding out what you can do and see while in Uganda would be best.
+I am further finding out what you can do and see while in Uganda, which would be best.
 Most want to spend time with the Mountain Gorillas but know little else about the Pearl of Africa.
 Our website is a great place to learn about Uganda.
 Like most visitors, you will exclaim as you return home, “Uganda was not like I thought it was, and I cannot wait to return.

 We suggest that you begin your research with our Uganda Travel Information page.
-There you will find answers to most of your questions.
+There, you will find answers to most of your questions.

 2.-Common Sense suggests going on Safari Go with a Local